 1. Bare Bones Dogwash: Bath, Brush, Be Done

 If the sound of unlimited dog washes each month is something that fills you with a sense of relief—no more dealing with all that mud and smelly dog yourself—look no further than Bare Bones Dogwash, a little Oregon-based doggie boutique.
 Plans start at $39 per month.

 2. BarkBox: A Monthly Box of Dog Goodies

 While we’re on the doggy theme, if you love spoiling your pooch, be sure to check out BarkBox.
 When you subscribe to this service, on the 15th of each month you’ll get a BarkBox shipped to your address.

 This neat little package includes a variety of doggy treats, chews, and toys.
-And, if you’re not sure about value for money, check out some of their past boxes—they’re loads of fun!
 Learn more about the company and the creative team here.